therealwestninja/advanced-hypnosis-narration-engine/README.md

 5. **Generate & Begin** — Per-phase AI generation produces each section individually for higher quality, with live neon progress indicators (dark → amber streaming → green complete → red/yellow error with click-to-retry).
 Edit the script, then begin a fully narrated, visually guided session with real-time controls.

 **Or** — click "I already have a script" on Step 1 to skip configuration entirely, paste your own script, and begin immediately.

+The system learns from every session.
+An invisible adaptive intelligence layer observes user behavior, builds a hidden personality model, and progressively shapes future AI generation to match what works best for each individual.

 ---